vibspatial/VisiumHD_registration_bigwarp/README.md

 # Bigwarp correction of Visium HD registration
+ tissue_positions
 This document describes how to improve the registration of Visium HD barcode positions using Bigwarp.
+The method overwrites the x- and y-coordinates (columns `pxl_col_in_fullres` and `pxl_row_in_fullres`, respectively) of the tissue_positions.parquet file (see [Space Ranger output files](https://www.10xgenomics.com/support/software/space-ranger/latest/analysis/outputs/spatial-outputs)) with more accurately registered coordinates from a Bigwarp transformation (either affine or nonlinear).
+This method can be used on tissue_positions files for all Visium HD bin sizes.

 ## Prerequisites
+### Software
 We used the following version of Fiji/ImageJ:

 - **ImageJ**: 1.54f